tsjk/rindeal-ebuild-repo/README.md

     - _[repoman](https://wiki.gentoo.org/wiki/Repoman)_ checks
     - _[shellcheck](https://www.shellcheck.net/)_ checks
     - custom checks
-- all points of _GitHub_'s feature called [protected branches], which means that all merges to _master_ have to pass CI tests
+- all points of _GitHub_'s feature called [protected branches], which means that all merges to _master_ must pass CI tests

-This all, of course, doesn't prevent build failures, missing dependencies, etc. So, should you find some issues, send me a PR (if you know how to fix it), or at least [file an issue][New issue].
+This all, of course, doesn't prevent build failures, missing dependencies, etc. So, should you find some issues, please send me a PR (if you know how to fix it), or at least [file an issue][New issue].

 How to install this overlay